The majority of people devote a huge amount of their work time to an office.

 Even, certain workers might seize this opportunity and misuse the benefit of the isolation offered by the separate workspaces and not do the works assigned to them, thus wasting both the company’s time and money.

-Some might even get involved in undesirable deeds such as workplace romances and other corruptions.
+Some might even involve undesirable deeds such as workplace romances and other corruption.

 4. Ineffective Communication:

 One advantage of the open office layout is that the employees can easily communicate with each other, thus promoting organizational efficiency.

 But in the case of cellular office layouts, since they are all separated by the cubicles, it is not appropriate for effective communication amongst the staff.